venkateshbollineni/venkateshbollineni.github.io/index.md

   Genome Sequence Detection Utilizing the PyTorch Framework
 </p>

+Neural Network Model Comparison on Genome Sequence Detection data: AlexNet vs. NiNNet

+Overview

+This project compares the performance of two deep learning architectures, AlexNet and NiNNet, using different optimization techniques.
+The models are trained and evaluated on a given genome sequence dataset to analyze their accuracy and classification performance.
+The results are visualized using accuracy curves and confusion matrices.

+Project Features

+✔️ Implementation of AlexNet and NiNNet architectures.

+✔️ Training with multiple optimizers: SGD, Adam, and RMSprop.

+✔️ Comparison of model performance across different configurations.

+✔️ Visualization of accuracy trends over epochs.

+✔️ Generation of confusion matrices for error analysis.

+Experiment Configurations The project runs experiments with the following configurations:

+Model, Optimizer, Batch Size, Learning Rate, Epochs respectively are

+AlexNet, SGD, 256, 0.001, 10

+AlexNet, Adam, 1032, 0.0001, 10

+NiNNet, RMSprop, 516, 0.0005, 10

+NiNNet, Adam, 1032, 0.0001, 10

+Results & Analysis

+📈 Accuracy Curves: The accuracy of each configuration is plotted across epochs to visualize model performance.
+📊 Confusion Matrices: Heatmaps are generated to analyse model predictions and misclassifications.

 <p style="font-size: 21px;font-weight: bold;">Certifications</p>

 <a href="https://www.credly.com/badges/b8a529c9-a434-4609-8c08-68825e922bb8/public_url" target="_blank">AWS Certified Machine Learning Engineer – Associate</a>